Recently updated on November 30th, 2024 at 11:18 am

 Good reads Rating: 4.23 Votes: 3%

-Representation wlw relationship, mlm relationship mental illness, PoC and varying cultures
+Representation wlw relationship, MLM relationship mental illness, PoC and varying cultures

 Queen Sabran the Ninth is still unwed but must conceive a daughter to protect her realm from destruction.